Kokirix/KeyAuth/README.md

 # KeyAuth

 .NET Authentication Library made for KeyAuth.
+Install the DLL in [Releases](https://github.com/Kokirix/KeyAuth/releases/tag/v1.0.0)
 Please let me know if theres any errors.

 Creating a new instance